brownplt/iticse-in-flow-2014/report/sections/rubrics.md

 Evolution of Rubrics
 --------------------

-Althought there are things to say for consistency, rubrics need not stay the same throughout a course, and definitely not when used througout a curriculum.
+Although there are things to say for consistency, rubrics need not stay the same throughout a course, and definitely not when used throughout a curriculum.

 For example, it is possible to gradually transition rubrics from specific to general as students mature as reviewers.
-We make an analogy to conference reviewing -- often less mature PC members like that reviews are made up of many small steps which are tied to specific questions, but experienced PC members often develop a more free-form format and percieve structure in reviews as an obstacle.
+We make an analogy to conference reviewing -- often less mature PC members like that reviews are made up of many small steps which are tied to specific questions, but experienced PC members often develop a more free-form format and perceive structure in reviews as an obstacle.

 On a similar note, it is also possible to transition rubrics from